 BUT, I pulled myself up from rock bottom and if I could do it then I believe that anyone can.
 The first step was to start attending my local Marie Curie hospice in April 2001.
 I receive amazing care and really love going there.

 I started writing my story next, using a program called E Z Keys with a chin switch.
-I'm now using the Tobii PCEye and started to paint with it in 2012.
+I'm now using the Tobii Dynavox PCEye and started to paint with it in 2012.
 I regularly give presentations to health professionals because education is everything.
-I'm the London Jewish News Community Hero 2010 and The Third Sector Volunteer of the Year 2016.
-I'm also the Sarah in the MNDA's advert 'Sarah's Story'.
-I'm the Secretary of the NW London branch of the MNDA and on the Board of Movement for Hope.
+I'm the London Jewish News Community Hero 2010, The Third Sector Volunteer of the Year 2016 and a patron of Lifelites.
+I'm also the Sarah in the MNDA's advert 'Sarah's Story' and Co-Chair of the NW London MND branch.

 Approximately 5,000 people have this devastating illness in the UK and 5 people die from it every day.
 My aim is to continue to raise awareness of MND until a cure is found.